vkhoroz/python-training/course/05-regexp.rst

 Blank
 -----
-Replace all blank lines (lines consisting of just a white space) and print a number of modified lines.
-Empty lines shall not count.
+Replace all blank lines (lines consisting of just a white space) with an empty line and print a number of modified lines.
+Initially empty lines (lines that were empty before a replacement) shall not count.

 White Space
 -----------